 Want to read more Bible reviews?
 Visit the Bible Reviews page to see all available posts.

-Please note this post contains an affiliate link.
+Please note this post contains Amazon affiliate links.
+This means I receive a small commission when you purchase through the link at no additional cost to you.
 All pictures and opinions in this blog post are my own.
 I was not asked to do this review or compensated in any way in exchange for a review; I merely wrote this to share my personal feelings on this new Bible for others.
 I won my free copy on my own merit.